fomightez/yeastmine/README.md

 yeastmine
 =========

-using yeastmine (intermine) to mine SGD
+using yeastmine (intermine) to mine SGD data